Crossing into Morocco – From Ceuta to Melilla

 The whole crossing was eventually wrapped up in about an hour, including bag checks and paperwork.
 We then thanked and said goodbye to Reda and hit the road, now driving east along Morocco’s northern coast, and an hour behind on the clock.

 This stretch of Morocco is stunning in its contrasts.
-Fishing villages, bustling towns, hillside roads, and the ever-present blue of the Mediterranean out the window.
+Fishing villages, bustling towns, hillside roads, and the Mediterranean seat outside our windows.

 First stop: Tetouan, a whitewashed city known for its UNESCO-listed medina and strong Andalusian influence.
 We didn’t stay long, but even a quick drive-through gave off a sense of old-world calm.